Return Home > Families of Donors > About Organ & Tissue Donation > What is Brain Death?

 Can someone who is brain dead feel pain?

 No. Once brain activity stops, all sensations cease.
-There is no feeling of pain or suffering.
+Death has occurred.
+Therefore, there is no feeling of pain or suffering.

 If my loved one is dead, why does the heart still beat?

 The heart can continue to work if it is supplied with oxygen.
-When your loved one is put on a ventilator it can provide enough oxygen to maintain blood flow and keep the heart beating for several hours.
+When your loved one is put on a breathing machine (also called a ventilator), it can provide enough oxygen to maintain blood flow and keep the heart beating.

 How is brain death different from being in a coma?